Galacsh/obsidian-reading-view-enhancer/README.md

-# Reading View Enhancer
+# Reading View Enhancer Plugin

-Reading View Enhancer is an Obsidian plugin that improves the reading experience in the reading view mode.
-It enhances reading view with several features to make it more convenient and comfortable.
+The Reading View Enhancer is an Obsidian plugin designed to improve the reading experience in Obsidian's reading view mode.
+It provides several features aimed at making the reading view more convenient and comfortable.

 ## Features

 ### Overview

-- **Block navigation with keyboard**
+- **Keyboard block navigation**
-  - `ArrowDown` : select next "Block"
+  - `ArrowDown`: Select the next block
-  - `ArrowUp` : select previous "Block"
+  - `ArrowUp`: Select the previous block
-- **Fold/Unfold with keyboard**
+- **Keyboard fold/unfold toggling**
-  - `ArrowLeft`/`ArrowRight` : Toggle fold/unfold
+  - `ArrowLeft`/`ArrowRight`: Toggle fold/unfold
-    - 📌 You can also fold/unfold collapsible callouts
+    - 📌 Collapsible callouts can also be folded/unfolded
-- **Always on collapse indicators**
+- **Always-visible collapse indicators**
-  - Make all the 'collapse indicators' visible
+  - Keep all collapse indicators visible
-- **Prevent Table Overflowing**
+- **Table overflow prevention**
-  - Make tables scrollable to prevent table overflowing
+  - Make tables scrollable to prevent overflowing
-- **Scrollable Code Block**
+- **Scrollable code blocks**
-  - Make code blocks scrollable instead of line breaking
+  - Make code blocks scrollable instead of line-wrapping

-### Block Navigation with keyboard
+### Keyboard Block Navigation

 > ⚡️ Settings > Reading View Enhancer > Enable Block Selector

 https://user-images.githubusercontent.com/78684419/228733812-26bfa11a-f246-4153-83ea-eed9aae39753.mov

-You can select blocks in the reading view by clicking on them.
-When you select a block, it will be highlighted, and you can navigate between blocks using the arrow keys.
+Inspired by Notion's block navigation, this feature allows you to select blocks in the reading view by clicking on them.
+Selected blocks will be highlighted, and you can navigate between blocks using the arrow keys.

+💡 Additionally, there is a `Select top block in the view` command, which allows you to assign a hotkey for keyboard control.

-If the selected block is too long, the plugin will automatically scroll to see the block's top or bottom, loading adjacent blocks that are not in the DOM tree yet.
+If a selected block is too long, the plugin will automatically scroll to display the block's top or bottom, loading adjacent blocks that are not yet in the DOM tree.

-- `ArrowDown` : select next "Block"
+- `ArrowDown`: Select the next block
-- `ArrowUp` : select previous "Block"
+- `ArrowUp`: Select the previous block
-- `ArrowLeft`/`ArrowRight` : toggles fold/unfold
+- `ArrowLeft`/`ArrowRight`: Toggle fold/unfold

-❗️ This feature only works on desktop.
+❗️ To disable this feature only on mobile, enable the 'Disable Block Selector on Mobile' option in settings.
-✨ This feature is inspired by Notion's block navigation.

-#### What is "Block"?
+#### What is a "Block"?

-In this plugin, a "block" refers to an HTML element that can be considered a distinct unit of content within a markdown document.
+In this plugin, a "block" refers to an HTML element that can be considered a distinct content unit within a markdown document.

-Such as paragraphs, headings, lists, tables, code blocks, quotes, media elements, and callouts are blocks.
+Paragraphs, headings, lists, tables, code blocks, quotes, media elements, and callouts are examples of blocks.

 #### Block Color

 > ⚡️ Settings > Reading View Enhancer > Block Color

-You can set a color for the block highlight effect.
+You can set a custom color for the block highlight effect.

-### Always On Collapse Indicators
+### Always-visible Collapse Indicators

 > ⚡️ Settings > Reading View Enhancer > Always on collapse indicator

-By default, collapse indicators are invisible until it gets hovered.
+By default, collapse indicators are invisible until hovered over.

 <img width="400" alt="no-indicator" src="https://user-images.githubusercontent.com/78684419/228733972-6b364496-071b-469a-a401-656b3df27311.png">

-Using this option,
+This option,

 <img width="400" alt="turn-on-indicator" src="https://user-images.githubusercontent.com/78684419/228734050-54d19f73-35cd-4eba-ae33-8d91f7bed180.png">

-you can make indicators always visible.
+keeps indicators always visible.

 <img width="400" alt="has-indicator" src="https://user-images.githubusercontent.com/78684419/228734081-99e58a5d-b6b2-4418-92f1-b47db403e7ae.png">

-### Prevent Table Overflowing
+### Table Overflow Prevention

 > ⚡️ Settings > Reading View Enhancer > Prevent Table Overflowing

 https://user-images.githubusercontent.com/78684419/228734185-aca9e6ee-711e-4929-8e10-a269a43b97f8.mov

-You can make tables horizontally scrollable to prevent table overflowing.
+Enable horizontally scrollable tables to prevent table overflow.

-In Obsidian v1.1.16, table with a long text makes a horizontal scroll bar on the whole view, which makes it inconvenient in a mobile environment.
+In Obsidian v1.1.16, tables having a word longer than the viewport's width will create a horizontal scrollbar across the entire view, which can be inconvenient on mobile devices.

-### Scrollable Code
+### Scrollable Code Blocks

 > ⚡️ Settings > Reading View Enhancer > Scrollable Code

+This feature makes code blocks scrollable, rather than using line-wrapping.

-By default, codes are placed in new line when it's too long.
+By default, codes get line-wrapped when it's too long.

 <img width="400" alt="before-code-scroll" src="https://user-images.githubusercontent.com/78684419/228734385-2cf4650a-0559-48c8-a1ad-3229f68b40a1.png">